organisciak/dissertation/document/1_intro.md

 #### Introduction

-The first chapter will introduce the problem of human bias in crowdsourcing and how it affects computational uses of contributed data.
+The first chapter will introduce the problem of cognitive bias in crowdsourcing and how it affects computational uses of contributed data.
 Subsequently, the assumption of honest but biased contributors will be outlined, and the hypothesis on this assumption will be outlined along with the study that will be pursued to test it.

 #### Literature Review